elliotchance/pie/README.md

 ## Why is the emoji a slice of pizza instead of a pie?

 I wanted to pick a name for the project that was short and had an associated emoji.
 I liked pie, but then I found out that the pie emoji is not fully supported everywhere.
 I didn't want to change the name of the project to cake, but pizza pie still made sense.
 I'm not sure if I will change it back to a pie later.

+## Why does it not have package level functions?

+It's temping to add package level functions, like `pie.StringsOnly(ss, fn)` as a shortcut for `pie.Strings(ss).Only(fn)`.
+In fact older versions did actually have these.
+I removed them because:

+1. The `pie` types are aliases so there is no special operation to use `[]string` and `pie.Strings` interchangeably.

+2. It created a huge amount of duplicate code that also created lots of extra tests and more complicated documentation.